tytydraco/yessleep/out/This_journal_was_discovered_in_a_national_forest_Can_you_help_identify_the_author.md

 Some of the noises sounded almost rhythmic, though.
 There was a hand full of times I thought I heard the distinct rustling of footsteps in the leaves and foliage, but my mind must have been playing tricks on me.
 I even pulled out my night vision trail came and scanned the area surrounding my camp.
 Didn’t see a damn thing though.
 Other than trees, of course.

 Most of the animals in this forest bed down during the rain, anyway.
 Not to say something couldn’t have snuck away from its den for a midnight snack, but it wasn’t a good night to be out and about.
 I should know.
-It took me nearly a half-hour to secure the tarp over my hammock before I could get back into my waterlogged hammock.
+It took me nearly a half-hour to secure the tarp over my hammock before I could get back into my waterlogged sleeping bag.

 My damn sleeping bag is still soaked.
 Hope it dries out before bed tonight.
 I’m not hopeful.